saniasiddiqui231/Design-Dreams-Game/README.md

 ### Walkthrough

-- video
+- (video)
-- screenshots
+- (screenshots)

 ## Key Features

-- Engaging Puzzles: Enjoy a variety of puzzles that challenge your mind and keep you entertained.
+- **Engaging Puzzles**: Enjoy a variety of puzzles that challenge your mind and keep you entertained.
-- Creative Customization: Decorate Ivy's home with a vast selection of furniture and decor items, ensuring each room is unique and inviting.
+- **Creative Customization**: Decorate Ivy's home with a vast selection of furniture and decor items, ensuring each room is unique and inviting.
-- Heartwarming Storyline: Follow Ivy's emotional journey as she reconnects with her parents through her efforts to create a perfect home.
+- **Heartwarming Storyline**: Follow Ivy's emotional journey as she reconnects with her parents through her efforts to create a perfect home.
-- Rewarding Progression: Earn points and rewards for completing puzzles, making visible progress in the game's storyline and home improvement goals.
+- **Rewarding Progression**: Earn points and rewards for completing puzzles, making visible progress in the game's storyline and home improvement goals.

 ## Tech Stacks